 Medicines are usually reserved for people who do not respond to talking treatments or other non-medicinal treatments.

-Antidepressant medicines of the SSRI group, particularly fluoxetine and paroxetine, have been found to help reduce the main symptoms of PTSD even if you are not depressed.
+Antidepressant medicines of the selective serotonin reuptake inhibitor (SSRI) group, particularly fluoxetine, paroxetine and sertraline, have been found to help reduce the main symptoms of PTSD even if you are not depressed.
 They work by interfering with brain chemicals (neurotransmitters) such as serotonin which may be involved in causing symptoms.
 A non-SSRI antidepressant called venlafaxine has also been found to be helpful.

 Antidepressants take 2-4 weeks before their effect builds up and can take up to three months.
 A common problem is that some people stop the medicine after a week or so as they feel that it is doing no good.
 You need to give an antidepressant time to work.
 If one does help, it is usual to stay on the medication for 6-12 months, sometimes longer.